-This final-form rulemaking requires slot machine licensees to maintain, update and disseminate information on excluded persons.
-A slot machine licensee is also required to submit the names of any individuals it believes meet the criteria for placement on the excluded persons list.
+This proposed rulemaking requires slot machine licensees to maintain, update and disseminate information on excluded persons.
+A slot machine licensee is also required to submit the names of any individuals it believes meet the criteria for placement on the excluded person list.